Robert-Thaiyah/30-days-ui-to-react-challenge/Day-10/Readme.md

 ## My process

-- First I did research on the different trypes of UI login pages from Dribbble and Behance websites.
+- First I did research on the different trypes of Social Share pages from Dribbble and Behance websites.
-- After that, I created a simple mockup using Figma.
+- After that, I created a simple mockup using Figma and Adobe XD.
-- Then I built a shell using HTML and Tailwind.
+- Then I built a shell using Reactand Material Tailwind.
-- Added some small functionality using Javascript.

 ### Built with

 - Semantic HTML5 markup
 - Flexbox
 - CSS Grid
 - Tailwind CSS
+- React

 ### Continued development